Activities & Lessons

 What better way to celebrate American astronauts Sally Ride and Mae Jemison than to build a rocket?
 You can demonstrate “thrust” for your students with this activity.

-6. Write a Story with Edith Wharton
+6. Write a story like Edith Wharton

 • A vacation that the family took together